Ginger Kerrick

 During her 30-year tenure at the Johnson Space Center in Houston, Ginger Kerrick led teams through waves of challenge and change during NASA’s most innovative decades since the Apollo missions, creating better cross-organizational collaboration and supporting NASA’s highly successful industry partnerships with SpaceX and others.
 Today she shares her insights, showing business leaders how to apply the NASA model of change management to build a culture designed for resilience and innovation.

-Growing up in El Paso, Texas, in the 1980s, Ginger Kerrick wanted to be an astronaut.
+Growing up in El Paso, Texas, Ginger Kerrick wanted to be an astronaut.
 She overcame one hurdle after another to eventually get hired at NASA as an engineer and was finally invited to interview for the astronaut program, but a kidney stone condition meant a lifetime disqualification.
 She was crushed, but once she accepted what was beyond her control to change, she became unstoppable.
-She applied and was accepted to NASA’s elite cadre of Flight Directors at the helm of Mission Control and was the first Latina and the fifth woman in the agency’s history to do so.
-Ten years later, she moved into NASA senior leadership, supporting work on the International Space Station and then serving as Deputy Director of the Exploration Integration and Science Directorate.
+She applied and was accepted to NASA’s elite cadre of Flight Directors at the helm of Mission Control and was the first Latina and the sixth woman in the agency’s history to do so.
+Ten years later, she moved into NASA senior leadership, supporting work on the International Space Station and NASA’s Artemis program, serving in roles as Deputy Director of the Exploration Integration and Science Directorate and Johnson Space Center Assistant Center Director for Vision and Strategy.

-Ginger Kerrick was profiled in the Universal Pictures documentary The Wonderful: Stories from the International Space Station (2021) and in the book Making Space for Women: Stories from Trailblazing Women of NASA’s Johnson Space Center (2021).
+Ginger Kerrick was profiled in the Universal Pictures documentary The Wonderful: Stories from the International Space Station (2021) and in the books A Galaxy of Her Own: Amazing Stories of Women in Space (2017) and Making Space for Women: Stories from Trailblazing Women of NASA’s Johnson Space Center (2021).
+She also plays a role in the documentary Mission Control: The Unsung Heroes of Apollo (2017) and in the short film Peanuts in Space: Secrets of Apollo 10 (2019) with Ron Howard and Jeff Goldblum

 Tell us a little about your event and our team of experienced sales agents will get back to you with a customized list of speaker recommendations available for in-person and virtual speaking engagements.